 Getting Your Hands on a Telstra TV 3

-At launch, the Telstra TV 3 will be available to add to your Telstra Home Broadband plan for only $9 per month – or, if you’d prefer to buy it outright, you can own one for a one-off $216.
+The Telstra TV 3 is available to add to your Telstra Home Broadband plan for only $9 per month – or, if you’d prefer to buy it outright, you can own one for a one-off $216.

 No matter which way you choose to get it, Telstra TV 3 is looking like a must-have device for anyone who spends as much time with streaming TV as they do with free-to-air and Foxtel.
 As a central smart hub for everything to do with entertainment and sport, now enhanced to be even easier and friendlier to use, it’s everything you need.

 Based on the hugely popular Roku boxes that are the biggest-selling streaming devices in the US, Telstra TV is a powerful yet easy to use device that’s designed to be a complete hub for both streaming services and live TV.
 Plug one into your TV and connect it to your antenna and broadband, and you’re able to seamlessly watch live TV and stream from all the major streaming services, with Telstra TV’s universal search making it easy to find the stuff you want to watch, fast.